Tewr/BlazorFileReader/README.md

 <details><summary>Versions previous to <code>0.5.1</code></summary> wrapped the input element in a Blazor Component, this has been removed for better configurability and general lack of value.</details>
 </details>

+# Standard upload component
+📰 01.10.2020 Microsoft has released a built-in file upload component called [InputFile](https://docs.microsoft.com/en-us/aspnet/core/blazor/file-uploads?view=aspnetcore-5.0).
+For the most common and simple scenarios, I'd recommend using the built-in component rather than <code>BlazorFileReader</code>.
+The <code>BlazorFileReader</code> library gives more control over buffer size and memory usage, which may be to your advantage when working with large files.
+Also, not really being a blazor component, but rather a service that binds to an element, it may at times offer more flexibility.